mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Throwing Knives/Shuriken**

-From stars to spikes and everything in between, these STATS cover all the muscle-powered, small throwing weapons on the market.
+From stars to spikes and everything in between, these STATIS cover all the muscle-powered, small throwing weapons on the market.
 Up to (Agility/2) of these weapons can be readied for throwing with a Ready Weapon action.
 Shuriken's provide a +1 Concealability bonus